-Each class is assigned to a Financial Aid Officer who will determine "need", prepare financial aid offers and work closely with you throughout your time in the program.
+Each class is assigned to a Financial Aid Officer who will determine need and award financial aid packages and work closely with that class throughout your time in the program.

 Check our website periodically for up-to-date information and helpful links.